 Rocket League: How to get the dingo

-The Dingo has been added to Rocket as part of the new Auriga Series, but how do you unlock it?
-We take a look at how to get the Dingo in and what to look out for.
+The Dingo has been added to as part of the new Auriga Series, but how do you unlock it?
+We take a look at how to get the Dingo in Rocket League and what to look out for.
 Here’s everything you need to know about the new car and how to unlock the Dingo in Rocket League.

 Rocket League – Season 3 is almost over.
 If we’re being honest, it died for us quite a while ago.
 If you’ve seen our – Season 3 articles and videos, you know what we think of the content and the NASCAR crossover.
 However, – Season 4 is coming in a few days, the Auriga Series is here, and we’ll show you how to unlock the Dingo in Rocket League.